NetApp/santricity/README.md

             subnet_mask:      # Port IPv4 subnet_mask
       controller_b:           # Controller B port definition.
         (...)                 # Same as controller A but for controller B

-    # iSCSI target discovery specifications
-        Note: add the following to ansible-playbook command to update the chap secret: --extra-vars "eseries_target_chap_secret_update=True
-    eseries_target_name:                        # iSCSI target name that will be seen by the initiator
-    eseries_target_ping: True                   # Enables ICMP ping response from the configured iSCSI ports (boolean)
-    eseries_target_unnamed_discovery: True      # Whether the iSCSI target iqn should be returned when an initiator performs a discovery session.
-    eseries_target_chap_secret:                 # iSCSI chap secret.
-When left blank, the chap secret will be removed from the storage system.
-    eseries_target_chap_secret_update: False    # DO NOT REMOVE!
-Since na_santricity_iscsi_target cannot compare the chap secret with the current and chooses to always
-                                                #     return changed=True, this flag is used to force the module to update the chap secret.
-It is preferable to
-                                                #     leave this value False and to add the --extra-vars "eseries_target_chap_secret_update=True".

     # Storage Pool Default Policy Specifications
     eseries_storage_pool_state: present                   # Default storage pool state.
 Choices: present, absent